 - Ubuntu Server 18.04 LTS

-Please note that, if you create a cloud9 IDE using Ubuntu server, it already comes with java8.
-However, I will provide installation command for Linux as well as Ubuntu server for your reference.
+Please note that, if you create a cloud9 IDE using an Ubuntu server, it already comes with java8.
+However, I will provide installation commands for Linux as well as the Ubuntu server for your reference.

 If you want to have the command straightaway, you can find them below for Linux as well as Ubuntu Server.